Keeping Data Private

 Try it out in a normal web browser.
 You should be able to go to the main guest book page, click the link to log in, log in with one of the username/password pairs above, and then be able to post entries.The login flow slows down debugging.
 You might want to add the empty string as a username/password pair.
 Of course, this login system has a whole slew of insecurities.The insecurities include not hashing passwords, not using bcrypt, not allowing password changes, not having a “forget your password” flow, not forcing TLS, not sandboxing the server, and many many others.
 But the focus of this book is the browser, not the server, so once you’re sure it’s all working, let’s switch back to our web browser and implement cookies.

 A more obscure browser authentication system is TLS client certificates.
-The user downloads a public/private key pair from the server, and the browser then uses them to prove who it is on later requests to that server.
+The user downloads a public/private key pair from the server, and the browser then uses them to prove who it is upon later requests to that server.
 Also, if you’ve ever seen a URL with username:password@ before the hostname, that’s HTTP authentication.
 Please don’t use either method in new websites (without a good reason).

-Implementing cookies
+Implementing Cookies

 To start, we need a place in the browser that stores cookies; that data structure is traditionally called a cookie jar:Because once you have one silly name it’s important to stay on-brand.